 Internships are central to our MPA program.
 Whether you’re interested in nonprofit, government, or community service, we can match you to an internship experience that is relevant to your planned career.Learn More

-The MPA Program is a NASPAA-accredited degree program.
+The MPA Program, offered through our Institute for Public Service, is NASPAA-accredited.
 It's a distinction that identifies Suffolk’s MPA as one of the country’s top-tier academic programs in public administration.

 Our faculty link analytical curriculum requirements with “real-world” cases to give you a practical education that represents the cutting edge in public management practice.
 What you learn in the classroom Monday night, you can bring to the office Tuesday morning.